UniqueNetwork/marketplace-docker/README.md

 There are **three environment variables** under the 'Market type configuration' section inside the `.env` file.

-1. Type of the marketplace can be configured by changing `MARKET_TYPE` variable.
+1. The type of the marketplace can be configured by changing `MARKET_TYPE` variable.
 By default it is set as 'secondary'.
-Update the value as 'primary' to enable appropriate type.
+Update the value as 'primary' to enable the appropriate type.

 2. `MAINSALE_SEED` variable is a substrate address of the account which is granted:
 - to perform mass placement of tokens for sale with fixed price;